 CTX is an immortalised neural cell line generated using our proprietary cell expansion and cell selection technology.
 Once selected, the CTX cell line was taken through a full manufacturing scale-up and quality-testing process to demonstrate complete consistency between batches with no risk of product variability.
 This assures that all cells used in CTX-based treatments can simply be expanded from the existing banked and tested cell products.
 Further, there will be no need to re-derive and/or test new CTX cell lines for subsequent clinical trials, and ultimately the market.

 We have developed a proprietary, cryopreserved variant of our lead CTX stem cell line enabling an extended shelf-life, (designated CTXcryo), which will be deployed in all current and future CTX-based clinical trials and for eventual in-market use.

 Human retinal progenitor cells

-We have also developed a cryopreserved variant of our hRPCs enabling an extended shelf-life which will be deployed in all current and future clinical trials for retinal disorders and for eventual in-market use.
+We have also developed a proprietary cryopreserved variant of our hRPC cell therapy drug candidate, which provides an extended shelf-life that can be deployed in our current and future clinical trials, and for eventual utility in the market.

 Cells often communicate via exosomes, nano-sized packages of information released by the cell for absorption by other cells in close proximity.
 These packages of information contain a variety of proteins, genetic material and other cargo which have the ability to induce functional changes in recipient cells.
 Under certain conditions, exosomes produced by stem cells initiate repair and regeneration.
 However depending on the state of the cell and its environmental stimuli, stem cells have the ability to communicate different information and induce different functional changes.